fonoster/goodtok/README.md

   </p>
 </div>

-- [Postgres](https://www.postgresql.org/) is a popular open source database with a proven architecture that has earned it a strong reputation for reliability, data integrity, and correctness.
+- [Postgres](https://www.postgresql.org/) is a popular open-source database with a proven architecture that has earned it a strong reputation for reliability, data integrity, and correctness.
 - [tRPC](https://trpc.io) is a library for building end-to-end type-safe APIs with TypeScript and Node.js.
 We connect all the services using tRPC.
 - [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) is an Internet standard for email transmission.
 We use SMTP to send emails to customers and agents.
 - [PeerJS](https://peerjs.com/) simplifies WebRTC peer-to-peer data, video, and audio calls.
 We use PeerJS to establish a WebRTC connection between the customer and the agent.